goafabric/openrewrite-recipes/readme.md

-# Openrewrite Recipe
+# Description
-- Mainly for Gradle Projects
+- Openrewrite Recipe mainly for Gradle Projects
 - For a short Video see: https://youtu.be/HiiOVnhPx3I?si=h9etNakRzUDJON1N
 - Upgrades for
   - Spring Boot 4.0.0(-RC1)